renemonroy/one-chart/README.md

 ### Description

-For developers who want to build powerful D3 charts easier and faster, 1Chart is a Proof of Concept project that explores the possibility to simplify building multiple charts in a consitent way.
+For those who want to build powerful D3 charts easier and faster, 1Chart is a Proof of Concept project that explores the possibility to simplify building multiple charts in a consitent way.
 Unlike D3 alone, where you need to spend time figuring multiple ways to render a single solution and learning its syntax, this PoC focuses on designing charts following a single pattern, through the use of JS or JSON schemas.

 ## Motivation